Red Sox dump Dodgers to take control of World Series

-(Reuters) - The Boston Red Sox used the highest-scoring offense in Major League Baseball and stellar pitching to beat the Los Angeles Dodgers 4-2 and seize command of the World Series on Wednesday.
+(Reuters) - The Boston Red Sox, riding another strong outing from starter David Price and a clutch hit from J.D.
+Martinez, seized command of the World Series with a 4-2 win over the Los Angeles Dodgers on Wednesday.

-J.D.
-Martinez broke open a tie game when he hit a bases-loaded single that drove in a pair of runs and gave the host Red Sox a lead they would not relinquish.
+Martinez broke open a tie game when he hit a bases-loaded single that drove in a pair of runs to give the host Red Sox a lead they would not relinquish while Price pitched six innings of three-hit ball.

 With the win, Boston grabbed a 2-0 lead in MLB’s best-of-seven final, which shifts to Los Angeles for games three and four on Friday and Saturday.

+“We’re playing good baseball right now but that’s a very good team over there so we need to go to L.A. and not make it come back to Boston.”

+History is on Boston’s side as teams that have won the first two games of Major League Baseball’s showcase have gone on to win the series 80 percent of the time.

-David Price, who in his last outing finally got a postseason win as a starter for the first time in 12 tries, was sharp again as he held the Dodgers to three hits and two runs during six innings for the win.
+Price, who in his last outing finally got a postseason win as a starter for the first time in 12 tries, was sharp again as he held the Dodgers to just two runs to earn the win.

-Price and the Red Sox bullpen denied the Dodgers any chance of a mounting a comeback as they combined to retire the final 16 Dodgers batters.
+The Dodgers, who lost consecutive games for the first time this postseason, were denied any chance of mounting a comeback as Price and the Red Sox bullpen combined to retire the final 16 batters they faced.

 Korean left-hander Ryu Hyun-jin, making his first appearance at Fenway Park, was tagged for six hits and four runs in 4-2/3 innings before leaving the game with the bases loaded.